Fruit Tree Not Producing Fruit? A Practical Pruning Guide for Homeowners

 Common Symptoms

-Tree becoming too tall or wide for harvesting
+Tree growing too tall or wide, making harvesting difficult or unsafe

 Possible Causes

-Failure to remove dead, diseased, or damaged wood promptly
+Failure to remove dead, diseased, or rubbing branches, which can harbor pests and disease

-Insufficient thinning, leading to poor light penetration and air circulation
+Insufficient thinning of the canopy, leading to shaded fruit and poor air circulation

-Removal of too much fruit-producing wood (fruiting spurs)
+Over-pruning or removing too much fruit-bearing wood (fruiting spurs)

 Step-by-Step Diagnosis